Made to Order: Discovering monotonic temporal changes via self-supervised video ordering

 \section{Abstract}

 Our objective is to discover and localize monotonic temporal changes in a sequence of images.
-To achieve this, we exploit a simple proxy task of ordering a shuffled image sequence, with `time' serving as a supervisory signal since only changes that are monotonic with time can give rise to the correct ordering.
-We also introduce a flexible transformer-based model for general-purpose ordering of image sequences of arbitrary length with built-in attribution maps.
+To achieve this, we exploit a simple proxy task of ordering a shuffled image sequence, with `time' serving as a supervisory signal, since only changes that are monotonic with time can give rise to the correct ordering.
+We also introduce a transformer-based model for ordering of image sequences of arbitrary length with built-in attribution maps.
 After training, the model successfully discovers and localizes monotonic changes while ignoring cyclic and stochastic ones.
-We demonstrate applications of the model in multiple video settings covering different scene and object types, discovering both object-level and environmental changes in unseen sequences.
+We demonstrate applications of the model in multiple domains covering different scene and object types, discovering both object-level and environmental changes in unseen sequences.
 We also demonstrate that the attention-based attribution maps function as effective prompts for segmenting the changing regions, and that the learned representations can be used for downstream applications.
-Finally, we show that the model achieves the state of the art on standard benchmarks for ordering a set of images. \keywords{Ordering \and Change detection \and Self-supervised learning}
+Finally, we show that the model achieves the state-of-the-art on standard benchmarks for image ordering. \keywords{Ordering \and Change detection \and Self-supervised learning}